REIT Rankings: Apartments

 Using our Beta calculations, we show that apartment REITs are the seventh most interest-rate-sensitive sector, which is near the average across all REIT sectors.
 This may be surprising considering the short lease terms of apartment rentals, which would normally lend itself to lower interest rate sensitivities.
 This high level of sensitivity is likely due to the particularly low cap rates in the private markets for apartment assets.
 With spreads so compressed, there is less of a cushion if the risk-free interest rate rises.

 The short lease terms of apartment REITs provide investors protection against inflation as rents are able to re-price more often than other REIT sectors with longer average lease maturities.
 Interestingly, apartment REITs show little sensitivity to movements in the broader equity markets.
-Rental apartments have some counter-cyclical properties: when incomes fall, it encourages potential home buyers to hold-off on the home purchase, putting a floor on the demand for apartment units.
+Rental apartments have some counter-cyclical properties: when incomes fall, it encourages potential home buyers to hold off on the home purchase, putting a floor on the demand for apartment units.

 Within the sector, ESS has been the least interest-rate-sensitive name, while MAA has been the most.